Mina-Makram-001/3_Amazon_Sales_Analysis_Project/README.md

 The analysis aimed to identify the most common product categories in the dataset by examining the frequency of listings for each category.
 The dataset was first cleaned to remove any missing or inconsistent category entries.
 Next, the data was grouped by the **category** field, and the total count of products in each category was calculated.
 After sorting the categories in descending order based on product counts, the top categories were selected for visualization.

-A horizontal bar chart was created using Seaborn to display the results, showing categories such as **USBCables, SmartWatches, Smartphones, Smartphones, and SmartTelevisions....** as the most frequent.
+A horizontal bar chart was created using Seaborn to display the results, showing categories such as **USBCables, SmartWatches, Smartphones, and SmartTelevisions....** as the most frequent.
 Each bar represented the total number of products per category, with labels showing the exact counts for clarity.
 This visualization allowed for a clear comparison, highlighting which product categories dominate the dataset and are most represented among the listings.

 View my notebook in details here: